eseidel/lolsim/README.md

 ## Limitations
 Many.
 Including at least:
- - Champion lookup is case sensitive and expects names in Title Case.
+ - Chamion/Item/Mastery/Rune lookups are case sensitive and expect names in Title Case.
  - Incomplete support for Runes and Masteries.
  - Very limited item support.
  - No support for abilities.
- - Limited suppot for Buffs.
+ - Limited support for Buffs.
- - No support for healing.
  - Buffs (like spiked shell) use base stats instead of total.
+ - No support for on-hit effects.
+ - No CC.
+ - No AOE or support for location or proximity.
+ - No monsters.

 Mostly what the simulation supports is having groups of champs/mobs auto-attack until death.